-- 1. Don't opt-in and don't reply to the opt-in invitation message. - 2.
-Text "STOP" to 61659 (or whichever is correct for your account) at any time. - 3.
-Opt out online at http://schoolmessenger.com/txtmsg. - Request that your organizations Communicate system administrator add the number to the account's phone number block list.
+- Don't opt-in and don't reply to the opt-in invitation message. - Text STOP to 67587 at any time. - Opt-out online at http://schoolmessenger.com/txtmsg - Request that your organizations Communicate system administrator add the number to the account's phone number block list.

-Can the text messages come from a district phone number, instead of the short code?
+Can the text messages come from a district phone number, instead of the SchoolMessenger short code?